A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 2 10 Go into the rocks, hide in the ground from the fearful presence of the Lord and the splendor of his majesty!

-When Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of Christ and they will try to hide from his terrifying presence (see also Rev 6:12-17 - the opening of the 6th seal).
+After Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of God as He begins to inflict the Final Tribulations on the people of earth, and they will try to hide from His terrifying presence (see also Rev 6:15-17).

 11 The eyes of the arrogant will be humbled and human pride brought low; the Lord alone will be exalted in that day.

 The people of the world outside Israel are arrogant and proudly self-sufficient because of the wealth and power they acquired from demon worship.
-They are humbled at Christ's coming.
-Christ alone is exalted on that day and all the demon gods are stripped of their power (Rev 6:12-14).
+They are punished at Christ's coming.
+God alone is exalted on that day and all the demon gods are stripped of their power (Rev 6:12-14).

 Pivot X: The powerful are humbled (2:12-16)

-The wicked of the earth have acquired great wealth and power through idolatry, and they have become proud and arrogant.
-But Christ's coming will be a day of judgement, and they will be humbled and will face the Final Tribulation.
-The entire list in vs 13-16 - cedars of Lebanon, lofty towers, towering mountains, stately vessels... - metaphorically represents people with great wealth and power.
+The wicked of the earth have acquired great wealth and power through idolatry.
+But Christ's coming will be a day of judgement, and they will be humbled as they face the Final Tribulation.
+The entire list in vs 13-16 - cedars of Lebanon, lofty towers, towering mountains, stately vessels... - metaphorically represents people and institutions with great wealth and power.

 17 The arrogance of man will be brought low and human pride humbled; the Lord alone will be exalted in that day, 18 and the idols will totally disappear.